Grégory Coelho

-Grégory Coelho (born 2 September 1999) is a French professional footballer who plays as rightback for Championnat National club Borgo on loan from Rodez.
+Grégory Coelho (born 2 September 1999) is a French professional footballer who plays as a right-back for Championnat National 2 club Balagne on loan from Rodez.

-Professional career
+Career

 Coelho is a youth product of the academies of Cahors FC and Castelmaurou FC, before moving to Rodez AF.
 He debuted with Rodez's reserves in the Championnat National 3 in 2018.
 He made his professional debut for Rodez in a 2–1 Ligue 2 win over Caen on 13 December 2019.
 He signed his first professional contract with Rodez on 3 June 2020.
-On 3 August 2021, he joined Sète on loan for the 2021-22 season.
+On 3 August 2021, he joined Sète on loan for the 2021–22 season.
+On 22 June 2022, he extends his contract with Rodez Af.
 On 29 January 2023, Coelho was loaned to Borgo.

 Personal life

 Born in France, Coelho is of Cape Verdean descent.